uchicago-dsi/broadbandequity/README.md

 #### Deliverables Winter 2023

 We are looking to build a set of jupyter notebooks to generate maps for the specified metro areas.
 We are looking to move beyond description and look at association/causal inference analysis.
 We want to connect our data to sociodemographic factors and use multi-level modeling.
 We also want to build the pipeline to include data at the neighborhood as well as census tract.
 This code should be standardized, generalizeable, and reproducible.
-For that reason, we will use docker.

 People Winter 2023: